 If a victim desires to talk confidentially about his or her situation, there are resources available.
-The following resources are available to assist you and will not further disclose the information you provide, unless otherwise required to do so by law (e.g., if the victim is a minor):
+There are counseling service resources available to assist you and will not further disclose the information you provide, unless otherwise required to do so by law (e.g., if the victim is a minor).
+This information can be found on the myKCU page under student services and counseling resources.
+Or you can use counseling.kansascity.edu website to directly request an appointment.